Why PvP players edit the HUD

 ・Subtitles / actionbar text — text content comes from the server, position is engine-fixed

-To modify anything in this list you need addons (JavaScript) or server-side resource pack delivery — a plain resource pack alone won't reach them.
+To modify anything in this list, you need addons (JavaScript) or server-side resource pack delivery.
+A plain resource pack won't reach them.

 Building it in PackAnvil